arunkpatra/thingverse/README.md

 ## Getting Started

 ### Build
-- To run Thingscape components, you would need to ensure that a locally running Docker Registry is listening at port 5000.
+- To run Thingverse components, you would need to ensure that a locally running Docker Registry is listening at port 5000.
 - Set an environment variable named **DOCKER_REGISTRY** to `localhost:5000`.
 - Start Docker, and your local Kubernetes cluster.
 You can install Docker Desktop if you like, Minikube and Microk8s are also ok.
 - Now issue the following commands in a terminal window to build the docker images.